 Ethernet signal that's connected to the Model 48D's Network A interface.
 For network management purposes the interface will report to the power sourcing equipment (PSE) that it is a class 1 (very low power) device.
 If PoE is not available the unit can also be powered using an external source of 12 volts DC.

 The Model 48D is housed in a rugged yet lightweight aluminum enclosure that is designed to be "field tough."
 It can be used as a standalone portable unit, supporting what's known in the broadcast world as "throw-down" applications.
 Optional rack-mounting installation kits are available to allow one or two units to be mounted in one space (1U) of a standard 19-inch rack enclosure.
+A unit can also be mounted into a panel cutout or wall surface using an optional installation kit.
 As previously mentioned the Model 48D uses standard connectors to allow fast and convenient interconnections.
 Two Ethernet signals are connected using Neutrik etherCON RJ45 receptacles.
 Operation will commence immediately if Power-over-Ethernet (PoE) is available on the Ethernet connection associated with the Network A interface.
 A 12 volt DC power source can also be connected by way of a 4-pin XLR connector.

 Future Capabilities and Firmware Updating